 Philip Venables has been described by The Guardian as ‘one of the finest composers around’.
 His recent works include the award-winning opera 4.48 Psychosis.

 Manchester Camerata have recorded the music for Philip Venables, Mohammed Fairouz and Huang Ruo’s compositions.
-Leading sound engineer Pete Cobbin has collaborated with Matthew Herbert on his work; sheng soloist Wu Wei has contributed to Huang Ruo’s piece; and performance artist David Hoyle features to Philip Venables’ composition.
+Leading sound engineer Pete Cobbin has collaborated with Matthew Herbert on his work; sheng soloist Wu Wei has contributed to Huang Ruo’s piece; and performance artist David Hoyle features in Philip Venables’ composition.